-During a routine prophylaxis visit, a middle-aged male reported a mass under his tongue, which his general dentist evaluated as an aphthous ulcer (benign and noncontagious).
-Several months later, another provider biopsied the mass and diagnosed Stage IV squamous cell carcinoma.
+During a routine prophylaxis visit, a middle-aged patient reported a tongue mass, which the general dentist evaluated as an aphthous ulcer (benign and noncontagious).
+Several months later, another practitioner biopsied the mass and diagnosed Stage IV squamous cell carcinoma.
 Surgery and radiation treatment were undertaken, and plastic surgery was required.
 The patient alleged dental negligence, failure to diagnose, and failure to refer to a specialist.
-The defendant dentist claimed that he had told the patient to follow up with his primary care physician (PCP) or an oral surgeon.
+The defendant dentist claimed that he had told the patient to follow up with a primary care physician (PCP) or an oral surgeon.

-The dental record contained no documentation of a formal referral to a specialist or PCP, and the dentist did not document his observations or referral recommendation.
-The adverse result in this case may have been avoided (or the impact lessened) if the dentist had documented his evaluation and testing to demonstrate a low suspicion of cancer or recorded details of a referral with follow-up on the referral.
+The dental record contained no documentation of a formal referral to a PCP or specialist, and the dentist did not document his observations or referral recommendation.
+The adverse result in this case may have been avoided—or the impact lessened—if the dentist had (1) documented his evaluation and testing to demonstrate a low suspicion of cancer or (2) recorded details of a referral with follow-up on the referral.